 Investors participate in some of the price gains when equity markets are rising, and benefit from the defensive characteristics of a bond investment in falling markets.
 The portfolio's return potential is considerably increased using carefully selected convertible bonds, without incurring significant additional risk.

 Additional information

-- Foreign currencies are largely hedged versus the reference currency. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight.
+- Foreign currencies are largely hedged versus the reference currency. - The portfolio manager is not tied to the benchmark in terms of investment selection or weight. - The exchange rate risk between EUR and CHF is largely hedged.

 Risks